|

 A woman relaxing in an infrared sauna and a cautionary radiation zone sign, highlighting EMF radiation exposure as one of the major infrared sauna dangers.

 Infrared saunas are popular for their health benefits.
 But are you aware of the dangers of infrared saunas?
-Many people talk about the good parts and often miss the risks associated with infrared saunas.
 These risks could affect your heart or make you dehydrated.

 With years of research in heat therapies, I’ve seen firsthand how Infrared sauna therapy can impact health.